jkunze/n2t-eggnog/t/n2t/e/about.rst

 a given incoming string in a table and to issue a "server redirect", as found in every web server since 1992.
 One approach, taken by the Handle and DOI systems, is to create a "silo" that only works for one type of identifier.
-Since making lookups fail except for certain parts of the alphabet seemed artificial, exclusionary, and extra work, the ARK resolver design instead followed basic principles of openness and generality.
+Since forcing lookups to fail except for certain parts of the alphabet is artificial, exclusionary, and requires extra code, the ARK resolver design instead followed basic principles of openness and generality.
 The result was N2T, a scheme-agnostic resolver that currently works for over 900 types of identifier, including ARKs, DOIs, Handles, PURLs, URNs, ORCIDs, ISSNs, etc.

 The main use of N2T is for "persistent identifiers."
 An archive or publisher who gives out content links (URLs) starting with n2t.net doesn't need to worry about their breaking when content eventually moves to different servers.
-Provided forwarding rules at N2T are updated, links starting with n2t.net remain stable (actually, all persistent identifier systems use this same basic principle).
+Provided forwarding rules at N2T are updated, links starting with n2t.net remain stable.
+(All persistent identifier systems rely on this same basic principle.)

 Features Unique to the N2T Resolver
 -----------------------------------